vidhir0417/BikeUsageForecast/README.md

 ## Introduction

-The project utilizes a dataset of 25,863,690 public bike trips from 372 stations of MiBici in Guadalajara, Jalisco, Mexico, spanning from December 2014 to January 2024.
+A dataset, obtained from *Kaggle*, of 25,863,690 public bike trips from 372 stations of MiBici in Guadalajara, Jalisco, Mexico, spanning from December 2014 to January 2024 is utilized.
 The primary goal is to apply the Box-Jenkins Methodology to forecast past and future public bike usage, observing its continuous behavior and trends in the ZMG.

 ## Data